code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/Triat_Interface/README.md

 <a name=what></a>
-## Trait = virtual Function (Not pure virtual)
+## Trait
-- Similar to interfaces in other languages, we can declare or define function in trait.
+- Abstract interface having Virtual Functions(not pure Virtual).
+Similar to interfaces in other languages, we can declare or define function in trait.
 - These functions can be implemented on type, ie overridden.

 <a name=fun></a>